zjcch7/SVG-Turorial/Getting Started.md

 A sense of creativity :)

 Once you get your text editor open, then you are ready to get into it.
-There are many diffrent shapes and atributes that you can make, but in this tutorial we will only go over three.
+There are many diffrent shapes and atributes that you can make, but in this tutorial we will go over three.

 ### Select A Shape